wesbarnett/trappeua/README.md

 [here](https://gist.github.com/wesbarnett/479925865f9575464165).

 The TIP4P2005 water model is included, and is the only water model that should be used with the HH-Alkane modifications.
+Ethanol is also included as solvent (HH-Alkane modifications don't apply here).

+There are several git branches in this repo, some with personal modifications to the force field.
+The only branch that has the official TraPPE-UA parameters along with the HH-Alkane modifications is the `master`.

-If you use this implementation, please read and cite the following references.
+Lastly, if you use this implementation, please read and cite the following references.

 * [M.G.
 Martin, and J.I.
 Siepmann, J. Phys.
 Chem.
 B, 102, 2569 (1998).](http://dx.doi.org/10.1021/jp972543+)
 * [M. G. Martin and J. I. Siepmann, J. Phys.
 Chem.
 B 103, 4508 (1999).](http://dx.doi.org/10.1021/jp984742e)